Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations provided, the description should disclose behavioral traits such as prerequisites (graph layer must exist) or side effects (modifies existing layer).
-It only describes the core function, lacking transparency about error handling or what happens if the layer is missing.
+With no annotations, the description should disclose behavioral traits such as side effects (modifies graph, requires existing layer) or error conditions.
+It only states 'add', leaving the agent uncertain about safety or required state.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.